berman619/logo-maker/README.md

 Please send a message to me on [GitHub](www.github.com/berman619) or send an e-mail at zachhberger@gmail.com if you are interested in contributing.

 ## Tests
 There is a test file included in this repository.
-To use it, run `npm install jest` on the c
+To use it, run `npm install jest`, and then `npm test`.

 ## License
 This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.